 When developing good service, promote these qualities: promptness, courtesy, good manners, enthusiasm, and teamwork.
 In short, project a professional attitude.
-Unless you attain this goal, you will not be able to provide the high quality of service we expect here at Jonathan's Restaurant.
+Unless you attain this goal, you will not be able to provide the high quality of service we expect here at the Wurst Haus German Deli & Restaurant.